Recently in a podcast interview, I was asked a question that took me off guard.

 Sometimes inappropriate things are said in the heat of an argument and it’s important to give each other the benefit of the doubt and forgive.
 Wait till you both have cooled down and then talk about it.

 Over time, my wife and I have become masters of forgiveness and I think that this has made our relationship even stronger.
 Ironically, my wife got mad at me for writing this blog entry because I didn’t consult her before posting it up.
-Hopefully, she hasn’t forgotten how to forgive.
+However, I’m sure everything will be all good once I point out this last paragraph to her.